Closing Costs: What Are They, And How Much Will You Pay?

 Some lenders might charge you a fee to lock in your interest rate between preapproval and closing.
 You’ll usually pay 0.25% – 0.50% of your loan value when you lock in your rate.
 Many lenders offer this service for free.

-A recording fee is a fee from your local city or county government to update public land ownership records.
-Expect to pay about $125 for your recording fee.
+A recording fee is paid to your local city or county government to update public land ownership records.
+Expect to pay about $125 for this.

 Tax Monitoring And Tax Status Research Fees